 Yes.
-You don’t even need to be married, in a long-term relationship or even living at the same address to open a joint account.
+You don’t need to be married, in a long-term relationship or even living at the same address to open a joint account.

 If you already know the people you will be living with, it might be worth setting up a joint account beforehand so you can get bills organised ASAP.

 Choosing to pay your bills via a joint account offers a number of pros and cons.
 In this section, we’ll take a look at the key points.

 With everyone in control of the accounts, you share the workload of organising bills and finances, so a single person isn’t left with the responsibility.
 It also means you can all keep up to date with your joint financial situation.

 You can make regular payments into your joint account relatively easily.
 This saves the effort of transferring money to and from your housemates every month.

 With a number of bills and several housemates, things can get complicated.
 Friendships can break down when money is involved and people start to feel cheated and confused.
 A single account for bills makes things much easier.

 Shared responsibility is only a benefit when all housemates take on the duty of managing the account.
 If payments start lagging behind because someone hasn’t paid into the account, you’ll all be held responsible.